handiko/Markov-Chain-UpDown-Day/README.md

      }
 }
 ```
-The code basically takes the most recent two candles.
-If the code runs on a daily timeframe, then it takes today's and yesterday's candles.
-If the candle's open is lower than its close, then it was a down day.
-Otherwise, it was an up day.
-A sequence of each evaluation takes two candles, count the occurrence of each sequence, and store it in the pattern struct variable.
-After it evaluates the entire price chart, the code counts the probability of the occurrence of each sequence based on the transition matrix stated earlier.
+The code analyzes the two most recent candles—for example, today's and yesterday's on a daily timeframe to determine market direction.
+If a candle's open price is lower than its close, it's classified as a down day; otherwise, it's an up day.
+The code then evaluates these two-candle sequences, tallies each sequence's occurrence, and stores the data in the pattern struct variable.
+Once the entire price chart is processed, it calculates the transition probability for each sequence based on the predefined transition matrix.

 By running the included MQL5 code on **USDJPY D1 from 2019-01-01**, we get the following results: